 Transitioning from our previous vendor was a real turnkey delivery for us.
-Profinit worked quickly to manage all the necessary aspects, freeing up more time to specify new features.Client’s comments
+Profinit worked quickly to implement all the upgrades we required, freeing up more time to specify new features.Client’s comments

-We’ve respected this client’s wish to remain anonymous
+We’ve respected the client’s wish to remain anonymous

-As one of the largest insurance groups in Central and Eastern Europe, the client knows how important well-managed IT governance is for the effective use of IT and information sharing across its enterprise.
+As one of the largest insurance groups in Central and Eastern Europe, our client knows how important well-managed IT governance is for the effective use of IT and information sharing across its enterprise.

 The client had previously tasked a local vendor to develop a custom portal solution from scratch.
 As standard, the application was to provide most of the common portal-related features.
 These included user and content management as well as an integrated internal enterprise architecture (EA) tool that would provide a wide range of data to end-users.

 However, in September 2019, the vendor informed the client that they would be unable to deliver the functionalities required.
 With the solution due for release by the end of the year, the client asked PROFINIT to step in and take over the project at a critical juncture.